HIV/AIDS: The Basics

 - Breast milk

-The spread of HIV from person to person is called HIV transmission.
 The spread of HIV from a woman with HIV to her child during pregnancy, childbirth, or breastfeeding is called mother-to-child transmission of HIV.
+For more information, read the AIDSinfo fact sheet on Preventing Mother-to-Child Transmission of HIV.

 You can’t get HIV by shaking hands or hugging a person who has HIV.
 You also can’t get HIV from contact with objects such as dishes, toilet seats, or doorknobs used by a person with HIV.
-HIV does not spread through the air or through mosquito, tick, or other insect bites.
+HIV is not spread through the air or in water or by mosquitoes, ticks, or other blood-sucking insects.
+Use the AIDSinfo You Can Safely Share…With Someone With HIV infographic to spread this message.

 What is the treatment for HIV?

 Antiretroviral therapy (ART) is the use of HIV medicines to treat HIV infection.
-People on ART take a combination of HIV medicines (called an HIV regimen) every day.
-(HIV medicines are often called antiretrovirals or ARVs.)
+People on ART take a combination of HIV medicines (called an HIV treatment regimen) every day.

 What are the symptoms of HIV/AIDS?

-Within 2 to 4 weeks after a person becomes infected with HIV, they may have flu-like symptoms, such as fever, chills, or rash.
-The symptoms may last for a few weeks after they become infected.
+Within 2 to 4 weeks after infection with HIV, some people may have flu-like symptoms, such as fever, chills, or rash.
+The symptoms may last for a few days to several weeks.
+During this earliest stage of HIV infection, the virus multiplies rapidly.

-After this earliest stage of HIV infection, HIV continues to multiply but at very low levels.
+After the initial stage of infection, HIV continues to multiply but at very low levels.
 More severe symptoms of HIV infection, such as signs of opportunistic infections, generally don’t appear for many years.
 (Opportunistic infections are infections and infection-related cancers that occur more frequently or are more severe in people with weakened immune systems than in people with healthy immune systems.)

-Without treatment with HIV medicines, HIV infection usually advances to AIDS in 10 years or longer, though it may take less time for some people.
+Without treatment with HIV medicines, HIV infection usually advances to AIDS in 10 years or longer, though it may advance faster in some people.

 HIV transmission is possible at any stage of HIV infection—even if a person with HIV has no symptoms of HIV.